willklein/choosing-a-database/posts/overview-post.md

 - something others will use
 - seems relational

 ## Goals
 - learning new things
 - building skills
 - ease of use
 - flexibility
 - cost

+## Try stuff

+- building out the schema
+- do a simple query/output of data
+- read the docs
+- checkout the community